lfr/FSharp.Domain.Validation/README.md

 * Identify a type as a ValidationBlock
 * Enforce the definition of validation rules

-There will otherwise be **no mentions** of interfaces in the code that uses and creates validation blocks, only when you declare the block in your domain definition file.
+There's no other mentions of interfaces in the code that uses or creates validation blocks, only when you declare the block in your domain definition file.

 ## How it works